-9/9 100% . , . nents around the school.
-Please can you let us know what you nink other students should choose to join our school. and about boiling pair or our contool, or mily you in 49.
-If you would like to raise something that you think would help us to continue to improve, please use the comment box below.
-Please use your maturity a
+48. We would like to display some positive comments around the school.
+Please can you let us know what you like about being part of our school, or why you think other students should choose to join our school.

+49. If you would like to raise something that you think would help us to continue to improve, please use the comment box below.
+Please use your maturity and try to keep your comment constructive.